Destinations, Food, Italy, Restaurant Roundups and Reviews, Travel

 For my final meal in Rome, I knew Michael and I had to choose an amazing restaurant – but we just didn’t know where.

 Not wanting to suffer through another touristy spot, we consulted both the internet and our Airbnb hosts’ recommendations.
 We’d found that a lot of places require reservations, and we knew we needed to figure out a few options in case we were turned away.
-After pouring over restaurant reviews and looking at the map, we could only find one place that was open and looked amazing: da Enzo al 29.
+After pouring over restaurant reviews and looking at the map, we could only find one place that was open and looked amazing: Da Enzo al 29.

 We took the bus to Trastevere and walked to the restaurant.
 They had just opened and it was early, but the place was packed.
 We spoke to the gentleman at the front, who wrote our names on his small notepad and instructed us to come back in an hour to an hour and a half.

-We popped in for a cheap beer at Bar San Calisto in Piazza di San Calisto to wait out the time until our dinner.
-There were no tables left outside, though we did find two plastic chairs just outside of the patio entryway.
-We sat and people-watched, ordered another beer, and chatted about our experiences in Rome.
 Leaving a city in the middle of your itinerary is always bittersweet – you feel a mixture of sadness at leaving and the excitement of visiting the next place.
 Suddenly, a bar employee came over to us, speaking sternly in Italian.
-We couldn’t understand what he was saying, but his very clear hand gestures told us to scoot out of our chairs, and so we did.
+We couldn’t understand what he was saying, but his very clear hand gestures told us to scoot out of our chairs right away, and so we did.

 At this point, we figured it was best to head back to the restaurant, and we were glad we did.
 A large crowd had gathered outside of the restaurant’s patio seating area, groups chatting away and watching the diners to spot any sign of them leaving.

-We waited a long time, maybe twenty-five minutes, to get the attention of the man with the magic list.
-Unfortunately, we never did.
-We did, however, witness a group of four get very angry with him, shouting that they should be seated at an available table.
-It turns out, the available table had five chairs, and a group of five was on the list.
-Although these guests had arrived after the four-person group, they were seated first.
-We weren’t too surprised at this; after dining in Italy for a week we noticed that it is common practice to fill all seats at all available tables.
+Michael and I weren’t too surprised by this; after dining in Italy for a week, we noticed that it is common practice to fill all seats at all available tables.
 Of course, we also know that yelling and screaming doesn’t get you your way, so we kept our mouths closed.
 Eventually, our name was called on the list and we were seated.
-For once, we were happy to dine inside, away from watching eyes.
+For once, we were happy to dine inside, away from watching eyes, rather than out like a goldfish on the patio.

 A plate of oozing burrata cheese with olive oil and tomatoes from da Enzo